Gerardo Gordillo: Comunicaciones

 On 10 June 2016, it was announced that Gordillo had signed with Comunicaciones.
 After starting a couple matches from the bench, Gordillo made his debut for the club on 5 February 2017 against his former club Deportivo Marquense.
 He started as the match ended in a 1–1 draw.

 The next season, on 27 August 2017, Gordillo would score his first professional goal against Suchitepéquez.
 His 79th-minute goal was the second in a 2–0 victory.

 Two seasons later, on 2 August 2019, Gordillo made his international club debut in the CONCACAF League against the Honduran side Marathón.
 He started and scored a goal in the 47th minute as Comunicaciones won 2–1.
 He would go on to help Comunicaciones qualify for the 2020 CONCACAF Champions League via finishing as the second best quarter-finalist side.
 In the process, Gordillo also earned a spot in the best eleven for the CONCACAF League.

 On 20 February 2020, Gordillo started in Comunicaciones opening match of the Champions League against Mexican side América.
 He scored the opening goal in the match in the 81st minute of the match to give his side the lead but América would go on to equalize in stoppage time as the match ended 1–1.
 After the match, Gordillo was named in CONCACAF's best eleven for the Round of 16 first leg matches.

 UTC

 On 8 January 2021, Gordillo joined Peruvian Liga 1 club UTC.
 He made his debut with the club on 12 March, in a 1–0 away league defeat against Cienciano.
 Five days later, on 17 March, Gordillo made his Copa Sudamericana debut in a 1–0 defeat against Sport Huancayo.

 Gordillo scored his first goal for UTC on 15 April, opening the scoring in a 3–1 victory over Melgar.
 His goal and his performance lead to Gordillo being included in the league's team of the week for that round.

 Coquimbo Unido

-In 6 July 2022, Gordillo moved to Chile and joined Primera División side Coquimbo Unido.
+On 6 July 2022, Gordillo moved to Chile and joined Primera División side Coquimbo Unido.

+Xelajú

+On 16 May 2025, Gordillo, along with Antonio López, were presented as new signings of Xelajú.